* Some U.S. states prepare to relax lockdown

 * Graphic: World FX rates in 2020 tmsnrt.rs/2egbfVh (Updates to U.S. stock market close)

 NEW YORK, April 27 (Reuters) - Stocks rose across the globe on Monday as investors cheered news that more countries and U.S. states were looking to ease lockdowns and the Bank of Japan expanded its stimulus program, while the price of oil continued to crumble as storage runs out.

-The U.S. dollar dipped as risk-prone traders cheered lockdown news even as health experts warned that not enough coronavirus testing was in place in the United States.
+The U.S. dollar slipped as risk-prone traders cheered lockdown news even as health experts warned that not enough coronavirus testing was in place in the United States.
 From Italy to New Zealand, governments announced the easing of restrictions, while Britain said it was too early to relax them there.
-New York state will not reopen for weeks, at the least.
+New York state will not reopen for weeks, at the soonest.

 The Bank of Japan kicked off a week of central bank meetings by pledging to buy unlimited amounts of government bonds, continuing a trend of historic stimulus announcements to offset the economic effects of the COVID-19 pandemic.

 The U.S. Federal Reserve and the European Central Bank meet later in the week, with the ECB expected to increase the size of its bond buying program.

 The U.S. state of Georgia began letting residents dine at restaurants and watch movies at theaters as more states, from Minnesota to Mississippi, took steps to ease coronavirus restrictions even though health experts warned it may be too early.

 "If we start reopening tomorrow and there's no big second wave of infections, I still think it's 6 to 12 months at least until everything is back to normal," said Oliver Pursche, independent asset adviser in New York.